Ortus-Solutions/commandbox/src/maven-docs.md

 ## Network behavior

-- All XML metadata/POM fetches (`maven-metadata.xml`, `.pom` files, parent POMs) use a 20-second timeout so a hung repo doesn't stall an install indefinitely.
+- All XML metadata/POM fetches (`maven-metadata.xml`, `.pom` files, parent POMs) use a 20-second timeout, so a hung repo doesn't stall an install indefinitely.
 - Every network call checks `offlineMode` first and fails fast with a clear message (`config set offlineMode=false` to go back online) rather than timing out.
 - The endpoint still works fully offline for already-cached exact versions — no network